Saalim398/Esp-Ventory/README.md

 # Esp-Ventory

-### This is my C++ project from the second semester of my autumn 2024 computer science and engineering course.
+### This is my C++ project from the third semester of my autumn 2024 computer science and engineering course.

 ## ESP32 Inventory Management System with Google Firebase